Custom camera

 External cameras

-For example, on Android, the system API does not support external cameras, and you can only use external cameras via libuvc.
+For example, on Android, the system API does not support external cameras, which can only be accessed using libuvc.

 Remote camera streaming